When women got the right to vote in 50 countries

 Women in Iran won the right to vote and run for parliament in 1963, as well as rights to obtain a divorce and keep custody of their children.
 By 1978, 22 women had seats in parliament and more than 300 served on local councils.
 That all ended with the 1979 revolution.
 Women were removed from office, made to observe the Islamic dress code, and could only work in more traditionally female fields.

 [Pictured: Iranian schoolgirls walk in the streets of Ispahan on May 2, 1968.]

 Morocco granted women the right to vote in 1963, but women weren’t appointed to any political seats until 1997.
 The state has since mandated that 30% of national and regional legislatures are to be filled by women, and as of 2020, 21% of parliamentary seats in Morocco were held by women.

 [Pictured: A woman votes in Morocco on Dec.
 11, 1962.]

 Women in Libya were given the right to vote in 1964, and a prohibition against gender bias was issued.
 After the 1969 military coup of the Moammar Gadhafi regime, women were encouraged to become more involved in politics, but few women were elected or appointed to parliamentary seats.
 As of 2020, just 16% of political seats in Libya were held by women.

 [Pictured: A street scene in Tripoli, Libya, in September 1969.]

-[Pictured: A mother and child are photographed near Cotacachi, Ecuador, in the 1960s.]
+[Pictured: A mother and child are photographed near Cotacachi in the 1960s.]

 The suffrage movement started in Switzerland in the late 1800s, but it wasn’t until 1971 that women were legally allowed to vote, and in some Swiss cantons, women couldn’t vote until 1991.
-The country has progressed exponentially since that time, and today more than 40% of national political seats are held by women.
+The country has progressed exponentially since that time, and as of 2021, more than 40% of national political seats are held by women.